bluelearn-open-source/ClinifyBlog/README.md

 ## Backend Plan

-Here is a basic backend plan made on MIRO. can checkout (create an issue if you think of any update or mistake in it.
+Here is a basic backend plan made on miro. can checkout (create an issue if you think of any update or mistake in it.
 [Click here to view](https://miro.com/app/board/o9J_lCYaPbU=/).